facebookresearch/Project_FARSI/README.md

 *misc_database - Block Characteristics.csv:* contains information about the potential IPs used in the system.
 These are non-task specific IPs (as opposed to accelerators that are task-specific and whose information is provided in the TASK PE (AREA/Energy/Performance) spreadsheets.).

 *misc_database - Last Tasks.csv:* name of the last task within each workload.

+**Mapping database spreadsheets:**
+*Hardware Graph:* contains information about how hardware components are connected.
+It's an adjacency matrix with the first row and the first column specifying the hardware block names. a **1** in the cell at the coordinate between two blocks indicates a connection between said blocks.

+*Task To Hardware Mapping:* contains information about which hardware blocks various tasks are mapped to.
+The first row specifies the hardware block names, and the first column specifies the software task names.
+If a task is mapped onto a hardware block, it is listed under that block.
+We follow two conventions within this spread sheet.
+  1) Under the NoC and Memory blocks,  direction of the accesses (read or write) needs to be specified, and this is denoted by an arrow **->**.
+     For example, a cell that contains **Task1 -> Task2** under a memory **M0** cell indicates that **Task1 data is written into M0 and furthermore, this data will be read by Task2 (as Task1's child)**.
+Please note that only the write direction is specified, and the read direction is implied from the writes, as was shown in the previous example.
+  2) If multiple tasks are mapped to the same block, we separate them with a semicolon.

 ## Running FARSI
 ```shell